ronylucca/auction-api/README.md

 The **ADMIN_WALLET** key is the same as used to deploy the Auction smart contract

 `I've generated a new wallet and set it on env.example file to facilitate the tests.
 This wallet was used to deploy an Auction smart contract as well.
-They are good to run and test, so migrate db and test thought Swagger.`
+They are good to run and test, so migrate db and test through Swagger.`

 ## Installation